Christmas Depression - How to Beat Winter Blues

 Holidays are promoted and commercialized, to make money and that is the bottom line.
 The almighty dollar is king!
 Holidays are promoted to make people spend money.
 Don't let them manipulate you!
 Believe me, Christmas is not going anywhere, ever, so we have to find a plan to survive and even overcome dark feelings associated with it.

-Remember true meaning on holiday is friends family, gratitude and love.
+Remember the true purpose of a holiday is friends family, gratitude, and love.
 You don't need one dime to tell someone you love them.
-Also, look of reason to be grateful during the holidays rather than looking at what you do not have.
+Also, look for reasons to be grateful during the holidays rather than looking at what you do not have.

 Diet and Exercise

 Omega -3 fatty acids and vitamin B-12 can essentially improve your mood and help lift depression.
 I have found it to be a great help in my own life.
 Take omega-3 fish oil supplement or flax seed oil.